bskanhere/DOSP-Bitcoin/README.md

 "0000000088fb4b5512e61ad829822c767838ff50e3deab3e8a52584bfb6e4e92"      "bkanhere;MTYwNTEyNDQzOQ"
 ```

-## Largest number of working machines on which we tested our code
+## Largest number of working machines on which we tested our code -  1 Server and 4 Clients
-Client machines having 3 terminal open.
-We connected four i-7 octa core machines locally where 1 was the server with all cores utilized at 100% and 3 miners with one process running on them and utilising only one cpu 100% as we are running only one process on the client.
+We tested the Distributed implementation using 3 Machines - M1 Mac and 2 Intel i5 Mac by creating a server node on M1 Mac and 2 Clients on each Intel Mac.